 Papahānaumokuākea Marine National Monument

-The State of Hawaiʻi, Department of Land and Natural Resources, Division of Forestry and Wildlife (DLNR/DOFAW) offers Biological Field Technician opportunities for the summer field season on Kure Atoll within Papahānaumokuākea Marine National Monument.
-The atoll is an important breeding site for a sizable and diverse population of wildlife, with several rare or endangered species.
-Eighteen species of seabirds nest on Kure Atoll, including Mōlī or Laysan Albatross (Phoebastria immutabilis), Kaʻupu or Black-footed albatross (Phoebastria nigripes) and Christmas Shearwater (Puffinus nativitatis).
+Kure Atoll is a part of the Papahānaumokuākea Marine National Monument (PMNM) and is located 1,400 miles northwest of Oʻahu.
+Kure Atoll occupies a unique position referred to as the ‘Darwin Point’, which is the northern extent of coral reef development, and the atoll is estimated to be 29.8 million years old.
+Kure is an important breeding site for a sizable and diverse population of wildlife, with several rare or endangered species.
+Eighteen species of seabirds nest on Kure Atoll, including Mōlī or Laysan Albatross (Phoebastria immutabilis), Kaʻupu or Black-footed albatross (Phoebastria nigripes), and ʻEwaʻewa or Sooty tern (Sterna fuscata).
 There are currently 15 native and 28 introduced plant species known on Green Island.
 Native plants are an integral resource for seabird nesting habitat and dune stabilization.
-Invasive plants are a significant management concern because they displace native plant habitat and seabird nesting areas, entrap seabirds and reduce airflow causing increased humidity and temperatures.
-In 2010 DLNR embarked on an ambitious goal to eradicate the invasive weed Verbesina encelioides from Kure Atoll.
-The project has been a huge success and the island is responding with increasing seabird and native plant populations.
+Invasive plants are a significant management concern because they displace native plant habitat and seabird nesting areas, entrap seabirds in dense vegetative mass and out-compete native plants.

 Volunteer opportunities exist on Tern and Laysan Islands at Hawaiian Islands National Wildlife Refuge within Papahānaumokuākea Marine National Monument.
 Each year a total of 15-20 applicants are selected for 6 month (minimum) assignments on Laysan and Tern.
 There are no internships, as such, although we are happy to assist volunteers with their paperwork for obtaining university credit for volunteer service.
 The schedule for recruiting is irregular with opportunities coming up throughout the year.
 Because of the variable lengths of stay for our volunteers, and the few numbers of flights and ship sails to the islands, our timing needs for volunteers rarely matches university summer break periods.